As 80% of the reported issues are mainly due to lack of understanding of how the machine works or user errors.

 4. If the machine draws water by a water hose, check is the hose submerged under water inside the reservoir.
 The inlet hose is usually the longer tube.

 5. Switch on the machine and the pump should start pumping.
-Allow it to pump for 10 seconds and switch off, check is the water drawing in from the tank.
-Do it for not more than five times.
+Allow it to pump for 10 seconds and switch off, check if the water is drawn in from the tank.
+Do it for a few times.

 6. DO NOT allow the pump to pump continuously for too long.
 For every two minutes of work with the vibration pump, it requires one minute of rest.

-7. If water is drawn successfully from step 5, the machine should be ready to activate fully by itself.
+7. If you find water is drawn successfully from step 5, the machine should be ready to work by itself.
+You can allow the machine to draw enough water to keep its boiler full.

-If it doesn’t work and you can hear that the pump is working, there might be too much pressurised air in the system, and it requires a remedy by forcing water through the tube manually.
+If you find step 5 isn’t working, and you can hear that the pump is working, there might be too much-pressurised air in the system blocking the flow.
+It requires a remedy by forcing water through the tube manually.
+Check the video instructions for vibration pump models.

 Issue: My machine suddenly stopped working on the first use after switching on.
 (On water tank)